Mark Rosenberg (producer)

-Mark Rosenberg (October 22, 1948 – November 6, 1992) was an American film producer whose works included The Killing Fields and Presumed Innocent, who was the President of Worldwide Theatrical Production at Warner Bros. in the 1980s.
+Mark Herschel Rosenberg (April 3, 1948 – November 6, 1992) was an American film producer whose works included Major League and Presumed Innocent.
+He was the President of Worldwide Theatrical Production at Warner Bros. in the 1980s.

 Early life and education

-Rosenberg was born and raised in a Conservative Jewish family, in Passaic, New Jersey, where he attended Passaic High School, graduating in 1966.
+Rosenberg was born at Ackerson Maternity House in Passaic, New Jersey, the first child of Howard Rosenberg and his wife, Martha (née Wechsler).
+He was raised in a Conservative Jewish family.
+He attended Passaic High School, graduating in 1966.
 He attended Bard College and the University of Wisconsin–Madison, where he was an active leader in the Students for a Democratic Society and its protests against United States involvement in the Vietnam War.
 Mark's younger brother, Alan, became an actor, Alan later said, "to effect social and political change" and eventually became SAG President.
-Their first cousin, also from Passaic, was musician/songwriter Donald Fagen, co-founder of the group Steely Dan.
+Their first cousin, also from Passaic, is musician/songwriter Donald Fagen, co-founder of the group Steely Dan.

 Career

 He moved to Los Angeles to take a position in film marketing with Seineger & Associates.
 He was hired as a literary agent with International Creative Management and later with Adams, Ray & Rosenberg.

 He became vice president for production at Warner Bros. in 1978.
 Rosenberg was named by Warner Bros. as the president of movie production in July 1983, making him one of the youngest executives to head the film production division of a major motion picture studio, at the age of 35.
 Rosenberg replaced Robert Shapiro, whose departure was attributed in industry sources cited by The New York Times as due to poor financial results for the studio's film in the previous 18 months.
 He left Warner Bros. in September 1985.

 He joined Sydney Pollack in 1985 at Mirage Productions, where their first production was the 1988 release Bright Lights, Big City, based on the novel by Jay McInerney.
 Other films produced at Mirage include Major League and Presumed Innocent.

 Spring Creek Productions was formed in 1989 with his wife, producer Paula Weinstein.
 He met his wife while they were organizing protests at the 1972 Republican National Convention at the event's original planned site in San Diego.
 The company had a production agreement with Warner Bros., where they produced The Fabulous Baker Boys, and Flesh and Bone, the film he was producing at the time of his death.